NiteBlock/protyper/README.md

 Start the server using the start or dev command:
 Start the server: `npm start`
 Start the server in developer mode (using nodemon): `npm run dev`

+## What gets tracked and how to see it
+> this is WIP

+very wip